Sadat41/SkinPort-BlueGem-Sniper/README.md

 This makes it an essential tool for traders looking for rare patterns such as **Blue Gems**.
 The project utilizes `discord.py` for seamless Discord integration.

+*It's broken at the moment, but it's mostly complete.
 ---

 ## Installation